utelle/wxsqlite3/readme.md

 - AES 256 Bit CBC - SHA1/SHA256/SHA512 HMAC (SQLCipher)
 - RC4 - No HMAC (System.Data.SQLite)

+## Important Notes

+With the release of SQLite version 3.32.0 on May 22, 2020 critical changes to the public SQLite code finally took officially effect, although they weren't officially announced.
+They were introduced on Feb 7, 2020: [“Simplify the code by removing the unsupported and undocumented SQLITE_HAS_CODEC compile-time option”](https://www.sqlite.org/src/timeline?c=5a877221ce90e752).
+As a consequence, updating the _wxSQLite3 encryption extension_ to support SQLite version 3.32.0 and later is currently impossible.

+Work is in progress in a separate project, [SQLite3 Multiple Ciphers](https://github.com/utelle/SQLite3MultipleCiphers), to provide a new implementation of the encryption extension capable of supporting SQLite version 3.32.0 and later.
+The _wxSQLite3 encryption extension_ will be replaced by the new implementation in a future release.
+However, no release date has been scheduled yet.

 ## Table of Contents

 - [Version history](#history)